Two-component glue for knives.

 There are many on the market but there are few that I recommend to use in the construction of a knife.

-The three two-member colleagues I recommend are:
+The three two-component glues for knives that I recommend are:

 - UHU EndFest 300 that you find it in many brico and hardware

 - Mid Cure Epoxy that you find on specialized sites

 - Loxeal 31-42 (Link — > Many American makers also use this glue)

 There are many more and if you want to suggest other colleagues write in the comments.